 Has someone ever given you a first impression so wonderful that you fell in love?
 Then the French would say you experienced “un coup de foudre”.

-Meaning: “Avoir un coup de foudre” literally translates “to have a stroke of lightning”, and figuratively means “to fall in love at first sight”.
+Meaning: “Avoir un coup de foudre” literally translates “to have a stroke of lightning”, and figuratively this phrase means “to fall in love at first sight”.

 Example: La première fois que je l’ai vu, j’ai eu un coup de foudre.
 (The first time I saw her, I fell in love.)